mackerelio/fluent-plugin-mackerel/README.md

   "value": 100.0
 }
 ```
-As shown above, metric name will be a concatenation of metrics_prefix and out_keys values.
+As shown above, metric name will be a concatenation of `metrics_prefix` and `out_keys` values.

+`flush_interval` is not allowed to set less than 60 secs not to send API requests more than once in a minute.

 ## TODO